 During the final phase of the project, a selection of the cellular models were up-scaled to provide “industry-standard” cellular assays for compound screening.
 Reagents were shipped to one of our European Pharma partners Lundbeck .
 We refined diagnostic tools, used novel genomic and cellular features to improve disease classification and discriminate specific patient subtypes.
 Where possible we designed case studies, with our Pharma partners, in precision medicine: to identify patients with a genetic change whose consequences can be reproducibly ameliorated in vitro by an approved medication.
 Such case studies will be recommended to the patient and clinician as a double-blinded, N-of-one crossover case study to evaluate the clinical utility of a medication precisely indicated for that person.
 For a subgroup of patients, this may create medication that would tremendously improve their quality of life.

 Crucially, during the final phase of the project we have rigorously studied whether there is a medication that might help people whose lives are severely impacted because of genetic accidents compromising the synaptic gene STXBP1.
 A first patient was treated with a rationally selected drug, and promising effects were reported (Figure 1).
 This was the central goal of COSYN – to bring the power of modern team science to patients with otherwise untreatable diseases.

-COSYN is an integrated, state-of-art, bench-to-bedside programme focused on personalised therapeutics.
-COSYN is a crucial next step in “decoding” the genetic findings via intensive focus on the clinical and molecular comorbidities of ID, autism, and schizophrenia.
+In conclusion, the COSYN project was crucial next step in “decoding” the genetic findings via intensive focus on the clinical and molecular comorbidities of ID, autism, and schizophrenia.
 We succeeded in all our major aims.